Champions League set to resume in August as Lisbon plays host to remainder of tournament | Goal.com

 The remaining second-leg matches will be played on August 7-8, with a decision still to be made on whether they will take place at the home team’s stadiums or in Portugal.

-Paris Saint-Germain, Atalanta, Atletico Madrid and RB Leipzig have already solidified their place in the quarter-final round, which will take place between August 12-15 at the Estadio do Sport Lisboa e Benfica and the Estadio Jose Alvalade.
+Paris Saint-Germain, Atalanta, Atletico Madrid and RB Leipzig have already claimed their place in the quarter-final round, which will take place between August 12-15 at the Estadio da Luz and the Estadio Jose Alvalade.

-The semi-final round will be held on August 18-19 with the Estadio do Sport Lisboa e Benfica hosting the finale on August 23.
+The semi-final round will be held on August 18-19 with the Estadio da Luz hosting the final on August 23.

 With the condensed schedule, all remaining rounds will be played as single-leg ties with extra time and penalty kicks to decide winners.